Trump's aides don't want to admit the President is golfing

 Trump has visited his two golf courses near his Mar-a-Lago estate -- Trump International Golf Course in West Palm Beach and Trump National Golf Course in Jupiter -- six times in his first month in office.

 Aides would not confirm that Trump played golf each time, but through a series of social media posts and interviews with the professional golfers who joined him, it is clear the President golfed during most of these visits.
-By comparison, Obama played his first round of golf as President on April 26, 2009, at Andrew Air Force Base.
+By comparison, Obama played his first round of golf as President on April 26, 2009, at Andrews Air Force Base.

 The level of secrecy around golf is new for the presidency, too.
 While the Obama administration was hesitant to allow cameras to regularly get shots of the President hitting the links, they would tell reporters who joined the President for each round.
 Trump's nascent administration has not done that.